When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 nervous system pattern names a pattern that often lives at the intersection of attachment learning, nervous-system protection, relational memory, and the adaptive strategies driven women developed to stay safe or connected.

 In plain terms: This pattern makes sense in context.
-It is not a personal defect; it is a signal that a deeper repair process may be needed.
+It’s not a personal defect; it’s a signal that a deeper repair process may be needed.

-Dr. Stephen Porges’ Polyvagal Theory offers a powerful lens here.
+I recently read Stephen Porges, PhD, the psychophysiologist behind Polyvagal Theory, and his framework offers a powerful lens here.
 It

 delineates how the autonomic nervous system cycles through states of